Introduction / History

 What Are Their Needs?

-There are few Christian resources available to the Manya in their own language.
-Only a handful of Manya are literate in their own language.
-Only a handful or Manya Christian believers have been identified, with no indigenous church yet established.
+There are few Christian resources available to the Manya in their own language, although a Bible translation project is underway.
+Audio scripture resources are key, since the language has only recently been reduced to writing.
+Only a handful of Manya Christian believers have been identified, with no indigenous church yet established.
+Christians from other ethnic groups tend to view the Manya with suspicion.
 Fervent prayer is needed to support the missions effort among the Manya.

 * Ask the Lord to send committed missionaries to share the Gospel with the Manya of Liberia.